Written by our amazing and loyal customer iValue from Belgium

 Project managers and other roles with responsibility can set up reports to track time spent on projects, people’s activity, expenses, etc. Roles and permissions are flexible on project level so it’s clear who’s in charge of what.

-We continuously have an eye on the funnel, number of leads in every stage.
+We continuously have an eye on the funnel, a number of leads in every stage.
 Comments act as a log of all communication.
-When sales is won, we move a task (which is the lead) to it’s own project and it’s history is never lost.
+When sales are won, we move a task (which is the lead) to its own project and its history is never lost.
 This proves how flexible AC can be set up.